rtrouton/rtrouton_scripts/rtrouton_scripts/install_xcode_command_line_tools/README.txt

 3. Uses the softwareupdate tool to install the latest version of the Xcode command line tools for the OS in question.

+4. Removes the placeholder file stored in /tmp.

 On 10.7.x and 10.8.x:

 1. Uses curl to download a disk image containing the specified Xcode Command Line Tools installer from Apple's web site

-2. Renames the downloaded disk image to clitools.dmg.
+2. Renames the downloaded disk image to cltools.dmg.

 2. Mounts the disk image silently in /tmp.
 Disk image will not be visible to any logged-in user.